Who am I? What do I do?

 In the time remaining to me (it will be far shorter than the 77 years I’ve already had, unless I make it to 155-years-old which seems highly implausible.
 Ha!)
 In those final years of my life on this planet I want to get to know him even better and learn to serve and follow him ever more fully.
 Jesus is love in person, so the better I get at loving those around me, the more like him I will become.
 So that is my ultimate goal – to serve him by becoming more and more like him.
 That, I think, is the only sensible way to respond to him.

 I could go into the practicalities in endless detail, but I could never do better (or even half as well) as Henry Drummond.
 Do leave your thoughts below, and any questions you might have.
 I’ll try to respond to all your reactions in my replies.
-And by all means send an article to continue this chain.
+This article was intended to start the chain blog, but also sparked a new series of posts which continues with Becoming like the foundation.

 < No earlier posts – IndexInstructionsNext >